Alumni at Work

 How did the MMA experience prepare you for both your prior positions and your current career focus?

-MMA is an excellent balance of academia and the instillation good hard working values.
+MMA is an excellent balance of academia and the instillation of hard-working values.
 Not many institutions can make that same claim.
-In today’s world MMA grads can differentiate themselves from others if they are willing to conduct themselves the way they learned to in Castine.
+In today’s world MMA grads can differentiate themselves from others by conducting themselves the way they learned to in Castine.

 What are your goals for the future?

-I plan to achieve a Vice President level position within my organization and potentially one day return to the academy in a teaching capacity if we can get a more robust offshore technology program established.
+I plan to achieve a Vice President level position within my organization and potentially one day return to the academy in a teaching capacity.